-Our civil rights team can address the following types of cases.
-If you believe that you or someone you know has been the victim of any of the following forms of discrimination, please report it by filling out this form or call the CAIR civil rights line at 714-776-1177.
+Our legal team can address the following types of cases.
+If you believe that you or someone you know has been the victim of any of the following forms of discrimination or is in need of immigration legal services, please report it by filling out this form or call the CAIR office at 408.986.9874.

 Title VII of the Civil Rights Act of 1964 and the California Fair Employment and Housing Act prohibit discrimination by an employer against employees on the basis of religion, race, sex or national origin, and also provides employees with reasonable religious accommodations at the workplace.
 Employees who have faced discrimination have faced such issues as hostility toward their religious beliefs, race, or national origin from co-workers or managers; retaliation after complaining about discrimination; and wrongful termination.